AnastasiiaZurian/MovieProject/README.md

 The final dashboard should be clear, interactive, and visually compelling, enabling Netflix to make data-driven decisions.
 ###  Data Sourse
 Movie Data : The primary dataset used for this analysis is the "Movie Data Homework.xlsx" file, containing detailed information about each movie's performance (box office and budget), actors, directors and genres.
-You can download the original datasource here:
+You can download the original datasource here: [Movie Dataset Excel file]()
 ###  Tools